 Muscle Health for Dogs

-• Use a 30-day window: weekly weight, short videos, appetite notes, and a simple walk “pause count.”
+• Use a 30-day window: weekly weight, short sit-to-stand videos, appetite notes, and a walk 'pause count.'

-• A “senior” label on food does not guarantee the nutrient profile matches aging needs [E1].
+• A 'senior' label on food does not guarantee enough protein or calories for aging muscle.

-• Creatinine and CK can be misread without context; lean mass influences creatinine, and CK depends on timing and source [E6].
+• Creatinine and CK can mislead without context; lean mass affects creatinine, and CK depends on timing.

 The Moment to Call: Subtle Strength Changes That Matter